Sheep shearing: In Australia

+Click Go the Shears is a traditional Australian bush ballad dating from ante 1891, detailing the daily life of the members of a shearing gang.

 Shearing the Rams, a painting by Australian painter Tom Roberts is like an icon for the livestock-growing culture or "life on the land" in Australia.
 It was parodied in Michael Leunig's Ramming the Shears.
 The expression that Australia's wealth rode on the sheep's back in parts of the twentieth century no longer has the currency it once had.

 In 2001, Mandy Francis of Hardy's Bay, Australia, constructed a blackbutt seat for the Street Furniture Project at Walcha, NSW, Australia.
 This seat was inspired by the combs, cutters, wool tables and grating associated with the craft and industry of shearing.

 During Australia's long weekend in June 2010, 111 machine shearers and 78 blade shearers shore 6,000 Merino ewes and 178 rams at the historic 72 stand North Tuppal station.
 Along with the shearers there were 107 wool handlers and penners-up and more than 10,000 visitors to witness this event in the restored shed.
 Over this weekend the scene in Tom Robert's Shearing of the Rams was re-enacted twice for the visitors.

 Many stations across Australia no longer carry sheep due to lower wool prices, drought and other disasters, but their shearing sheds remain, in a wide variety of materials and styles, and have been the subject of books and documentation for heritage authorities.
 Some farmers are reluctant to remove either the equipment or the sheds, and many unused sheds remain intact.